Roger Avary: 2010s and 2020s

-The Video Archives Podcast (2022–present)

-In 2021, Quentin Tarantino announced that he and Roger Avary would launch a podcast titled The Video Archives Podcast.
+After Pulp Fiction, Avary had a falling-out with Tarantino that lasted nearly twenty-five years.
+The two rekindled their friendship after Tarantino heard Avary being interviewed on a 2019 episode of Bret Easton Ellis's podcast.
+In 2021, Quentin Tarantino announced that he and Avary would launch a podcast titled The Video Archives Podcast.
 The point of the podcast is to discuss films from the actual Video Archives collection that they would recommend to customers when they worked there.
 The set is surrounded by actual VHS copies of films from Video Archives that Tarantino bought after the store went out of business.
 They are joined by podcast announcer, Gala Avary, Roger Avary's daughter.
 The first episode premiered on July 19, 2022.
 The duo discussed John Carpenter's Dark Star (1974) and Ulli Lommel's Cocaine Cowboys (1979).

+Unproduced works

+After winning an Oscar for Pulp Fiction, he was originally attached to direct an adaptation of Neil Gaiman's comic book The Sandman, which merged the "Preludes and Nocturnes" storyline with that of "The Doll's House".
+Avary was fired after disagreements over the creative direction with executive producer Jon Peters.
+It was due to their meeting on the Sandman film project that Avary and Gaiman collaborated on the script for Beowulf.
+Avary had originally intended upon directing his script of Beowulf himself as a live action film, to be shot in Iceland with a $10 million budget.
+"I wanted it to be like an early Terry Gilliam film, like Jabberwocky," he said.
+The film was ultimately directed by Robert Zemeckis and instead produced using motion capture technology.